matrix-org/matrix-ios-sdk/README.rst

     // Create a matrix session
     MXSession *mxSession = [[MXSession alloc] initWithMatrixRestClient:mxRestClient];

-    // Launch mxSession: it will first make an initial sync with the home server
+    // Launch mxSession: it will first make an initial sync with the homeserver
     // Then it will listen to new coming events and update its data [mxSession start:^{